 - The licensing of the right to use or exploit intangible assets carried out as from the entry into force of said Law 14/2013 and up to June 30, 2016, can be subject, in all the tax periods remaining until the end of the contracts, to the regime established in the current CIT Law (Law 27/2014), according to the wording in force on January 1, 2015.
 The application of this regime should also have been opted for in the tax return for 2016.
 This option shall, in any event, be applicable only though to June 30, 2021, and from then onwards, the regime regulated in the GSB 2018 becomes applicable.

-The transfer of intangible assets, carried out as of July 1, 2016 and until June 30, 2021, can be subject to the regime established in the current CIT Law, according to the wording in force on January 1, 2015.
+Transfers of intangible assets carried out from July 1, 2016 to June 30, 2021 can be subject to the regime established established in the current CIT Law, according to the wording in force on January 1, 2015.
 The application of this regime should be opted for in the tax return relating to the tax period in which the transfer was carried out.

 Since fiscal year 2015, the time limit on the offset of tax losses against future taxable income has been eliminated (this also applies to amounts pending offset at the start of 2015).

 Nonetheless, the offsetting of these tax losses is subject to quantitative limits.
 Since the subsequent reform of December 2016, the rules on the offsetting of tax losses have been as follows: